 Further information on the changes to the welfare benefits system is available on the council's website.
-If you are worried that you might be affected by any of these changes, visit the one stop shops or local advice centres (see below).
+If you are worried that you might be affected by any of these changes, visit the one stop shops or local advice centre.